g3w-suite/g3w-admin/docs/projectsettings.md

 The check box relating to the **`WMS`** column defines whether or not the values contained in this field will be available following the query on the WebGis service.

  ![](images/manual/qgislayerproperties_wmsfields.png)

+### Legend

+The activation of the **`Filter legend by Map content`** option on the QGIS project is automatically applied to the derived WebGis service.

+### Groups of layers

+The activation on the QGIS project of the **`Mutually exclusive group`** option for the layers groups is automatically applied to the derived WebGis service.

 ### Viewing multimedia content
 Multimedia contents (images, pdf, web URL ...) can be viewed interactively on the map client following publication of the QGIS project.